kzamanbd/twilightui/README.md

 ## configure tailwind

-There is a `tailwind.config.js` file with `purge` instructions and extra colors, feel free to customize it according to your need
+There is a `tailwind.config.js` file with `content` instructions and extra colors, feel free to customize it according to your need

 (TODO: add links)